Top 10 Virtual Assistant Tools (Free + Paid)

 Cons

 Microsoft Teams slows down my PC, especially if I’m running Canva at the same time.
-My workaround is to keep Teams on my phone instead of my computer.
+My workaround is to keep Teams on my phone instead of open on my computer.

 Teams isn’t quite as easy to use as Zoom for meetings, although it has improved over the years.